nasqueron/tommy/README.md

 To run the container:

-`docker run -dt -p 4567:4567 --name=tommy -e HUDSON_URL=http://ci.nasqueron.org nasqueron/tommy`
+`docker run -dt -p 4567:4567 --name=tommy -e JENKINS_URL=http://ci.nasqueron.org nasqueron/tommy`

-The HUDSON_URL variable environment should point to your Jenkins or Hudson instance.
+The JENKINS_URL variable environment should point to your Jenkins or Hudson instance.

 If a login is required to use the API,